albertoursino/graphs-comparison/README.md

 Below we will present some important experiments we decided to do, and their goals:

-- *Clustering*: the goal of this experiment is to define/calculate clusters on both graphs and compare them in order to find some similar clusters.
+- *Clustering*: this experiment aims to define/calculate clusters on both graphs and compare them in order to find some similar clusters.
-- *Centralities of cities*: the goal is to calculate various types of centralities of all the nodes on both graphs and compare them for the purpose of finding an eventual correlation.
+- *Centralities of cities*: the goal here is to calculate various types of centralities of all the nodes on both graphs and compare them for the purpose of finding an eventual correlation.
 - *Graphs feature*: the goal here is to calculate the feature of the graphs and compare them in order to observe the differences and maybe extract some interesting results.
 - *Distances between nodes*: the goal is to do some experiments on the graphs paths.
 For example, calculate the shortest path from two cities in both graphs and try to find interesting comparing results.
 - [*in progress...*]